 Several times throughout the year the Minister and the Director of Lifespan Faith Development collaborate on intergenerational worship services.
 During these special services children and adults share the sanctuary for the entire hour Sunday morning in a sacred time that speaks across the lifespan.

-Our Children’s Choir provides children Kindergarten through 6th grade the opportunity to join their voices together in worship.
-The choir enjoys music from UU children’s songbooks, traditional hymns from world religions as well as popular contemporary pieces.
+Our Children’s Choir convenes multiple times througought the year for special performances.
+This program provides children aged Kindergarten through 6th grade the opportunity to join their voices together in worship with music from UU childrens songbooks, traditional hymns from world religions as well as popular contemporary pieces.
 Fun musical activities are also enjoyed during practices.
-A few notes about the logistics of Choir Sunday’s:

 Our Whole Lives